-Over the next year the forces driving markets are likely to multiply.
+Over the next twelve months the forces driving markets are going to multiply.
 The interest rate environment will still be crucial.
-But so will geopolitics, consumer sentiment, technological change and the shift to decarbonisation.
+But so will geopolitics, consumer sentiment and technological change.
+Thanks to elevated rates and the struggle to get staff back to their desks, weakness in global office property markets - and the downstream effect on lenders - might become a swing factor.
 So how do portfolio managers deal with these variegated challenges?

 "One of the advantages we have is our use of specialist fund managers," says Andrew Garrett.
-"Whether they're ESG experts, specialists in fixed income, technology or emerging markets, they're close to the action, close to the facts as they evolve.
+"They're close to the action, close to the facts as they evolve.
 And that means we're making investment decisions that are information rich."

-Perpetual Private's investment methodology combines those bottom-up insights with the risk-management benefits of diversification and strategic portfolio construction.
+Perpetual's investment methodology combines those bottom-up insights with the risk-management benefits of diversification and strategic portfolio construction.
 The argument for that approach was best put by its architect, Nobel Prize winner, Harry Markovitz, who died in June.